jaaferh/thegenericjournal/README.md

 ## Short-Term Todo:

-- Finish up post form
+- Fix Post form submitting on Container or Topic add.
+- Get doTopicFilter in post-form component to work
 - Comment Edit and like/dislike
 - Create a file upload service using cloudinary API. (https://stackoverflow.com/questions/47936183/angular-file-upload)
 - Sanitise Author creates and edits using Regex